xiaoyuxlu/edk2/Readme.md

 RustPkg/Override/MdeModulePkg/Universal/CapsulePei/CapsuleX64.inf,
 RustPkg/Override/MdeModulePkg/Library/BaseBmpSupportLib/BaseBmpSupportLib.inf

+NOTE:
+If the rust file has dependency, .toml file is required and .toml file should be included in INF.
+If the rust file is standalone, .rs file can be included in INF.

 3) build the rust module with Cargo as library, include binary lib in INF and build with EDKII

 go to rust folder, such as RustPkg\MdeModulePkg\Library\BaseBmpSupportLibRust